All Articles

 ⏱ 7 min read

-a couple of bottles of beer on a counter
+a bottle of liquid sitting on top of a counter

 Filipino Adobo: What Vinegar and Soy Can Actually Do